omaryesith/sentinel/README.md

 ## 📖 Overview

 **Sentinel** is a cutting-edge distributed synthetic monitoring platform that enables real-time verification of web service availability and performance.
-Built with a **microservices architecture** and powered by asynchronous task processing, Sentinel delivers automated health checks, latency tracking, and comprehensive observability without manual intervention.
+Built with a **distributed architecture** and powered by asynchronous task processing, Sentinel delivers automated health checks, latency tracking, and comprehensive observability without manual intervention.

 ### ✨ Features